spenwall/gridsome-source-google-sheets/README.md

       options: {
         sheetId: 'GOOGLE_SHEET_ID',
         apiKey: 'GOOGLE_API_KEY',
-        route: 'OPTIONAL_ROUTE', //Omit if not using routes }
+        route: 'OPTIONAL_ROUTE', //Optional - omit if not using routes
+        type: 'TYPE_NAME', //Optional - default is googleSheet.
+Used for graphql queries.
     }
   ]
 }